 When it comes to individual player future props, fans of the Sixers, Nets and even the Knicks have players who figure prominently in several of these prop futures categories as highlighted below:

-Defensive Player of the Year, including Embiid.
+Defensive Player of the Year, including Embiid and Ben Simmons.

 There are also dozens of future bets on players for individual leaders in scoring, rebounds, assists, blocks and 3-point field goal percentage.